ezoehunt/manifest_testing/README.md

 1. Copy files from the gh-pages branch of this repo.

-2. For each validation, **replace** the manifest.webapp with the participant's manifest.webapp
+2. For each App Manifest you want to validate:

-3. In the participant's manifest.webapp, **change**:
+* **replace** the manifest.webapp with the participant's manifest.webapp

-* launch_path to "/manifest_testing/index.html"
+* change launch_path to "/manifest_testing/index.html"

-* icon paths to "/manifest_testing/img/icon-128.png" and "/manifest_testing/img/icon-60.png"
+* change icon paths to "/manifest_testing/img/icon-128.png" and "/manifest_testing/img/icon-60.png"

-* developer url for the German locale to "http://de.ezoehunt.github.io/manifest_testing"
+* change developer url for the German locale to "http://de.ezoehunt.github.io/manifest_testing"

-4. [Validate the manifest][1] as a **hosted** app.
+3. [Validate the manifest][1] as a **hosted** app.

-5. Click to see the full Validation Report.
+4. Click to see the full Validation Report.

-6. Save the Validation Report with the participant's App Manifest file.
+5. Save the Validation Report with the participant's App Manifest file.
 Use same names on each, so we don't get them mixed up.

 ### Validate App Manifest for Packaged Fictional App